Easter Peril: Look Out for Lilies and Other Items

 Easter baskets can be filled with another kind of toxic hazard for cats: chocolate.
 The artificial sweetener xylitol, often found in sugar-free candy, is also a danger to their health.

-While Easter baskets and lilies are synonymous to Easter fun, think twice before purchasing these items if there’s a cat present in the recipient’s home.
+While Easter baskets and lilies are synonymous with Easter fun, think twice before purchasing these items if there’s a cat present in the recipient’s home.

 If you think your cat has ingested something toxic, do not induce vomiting unless you are specifically directed to do so by a veterinarian or poison control center operator.
 Certain poisons can cause more damage during vomiting than if left in the stomach.